BetterAngelsLA/monorepo/README.md

 #### Step 4.
 Track events that occurred

-If you want to track the historical events for a certain model based on their id and timestamp, query the Context table using the custom `tracked_model_id` and `timestamp` metadata fields added in Step 3.
+To track the historical events for a certain model based on their id and timestamp, query the `Context` table using the custom `tracked_model_id` and `timestamp` metadata fields added in Step 3.

 ```python
 Context.objects.filter(metadata__tracked_model_id=tracked_model_id).order_by('metadata__timestamp')